Tell me your landscape and I’ll tell you who you are.

 Matthew Rich is an Integrated Wealth Advisor at Carlson Capital Management.
 As part of the advisory team, Matthew is responsible for implementing and coordinating all aspects of integrated wealth management for clients, including investment management, retirement modeling, insurance analysis, estate and educational planning and other general financial planning according to a client's needs.

 After earning a Bachelor of Arts degree from Gustavus Adolphus College, Matthew went on to receive his Juris Doctor from William Mitchell College of Law.
+He also holds the Certified Financial Planner™ designation granted through the Certified Financial Planner Board of Standards.
 Before joining CCM, Matthew practiced as an attorney helping individuals and small businesses develop practical solutions to complex legal issues.
 Throughout his career, he has sought opportunities to merge advocacy and leadership, and is currently providing direction for the Northfield Rotary Club, Northfield Sertoma Club, HealthFinders Collaborative, and the Community Action Center of Northfield.
 He and his wife, Leah, reside in Northfield, Minnesota, with their four children.

 Success can be measured by the quality of the relationships one keeps.
 Relationships are built on trust and integrity, and the former is established through the unyielding execution of the latter.
 That is how I approach my work, and I appreciate the opportunity to partner with clients and colleagues who share my values.
 Our clients deserve our best at every stage in the relationship, and it is exciting to be part of a firm that embraces that responsibility and is constantly looking for new opportunities to deliver an extraordinary client experience.